-Moka is very similar to other programs of this type, such as Kokoklock, .cmd, Peta and a great number of others.
-In most cases these programs encrypt data using strong cryptographic algorithms (symmetric or asymmetric) and create or display ransom notes.
-Typically, the main differences are size of a ransom and algorithm that was used to lock victim's data.
+Moka is very similar to many other programs of this type, such as Kokoklock, .cmd, and Peta.
+In most cases, these programs encrypt data using strong cryptographic algorithms (symmetric or asymmetric) and create or display ransom messages.
+Typically, the main differences are size of ransom and algorithm that was used to lock the victim's data.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Detection Names||Avast (Win32:Malware-gen), BitDefender (Trojan.GenericKD.32413934), ESET-NOD32 (A Variant Of Win32/Kryptik.GWGW), Kaspersky (Trojan-Ransom.Win32.Stop.dj), Full List (VirusTotal)|